pinax-network/supported-networks/README.md

 ### Schema Version

-Published registry schema has a MAJOR.MINOR semantic version, i.e. `v1.2`
+Registry schema has a MAJOR.MINOR semantic version, i.e. `v1.2`

-When version needs to be bumped up:
+When version needs to be incremented:

 - MAJOR version: breaking schema change, i.e. field type change, new mandatory field, field removal
 - MINOR version: backward compatible schema change, i.e. new optional field, new enum variant

 ### Registry version

-Every new published registry has a MAJOR.MINOR.PATCH semantic version, i.e. `v1.2.3` where MAJOR.MINOR corresponds to the schema version
+Published registry has a MAJOR.MINOR.PATCH semantic version, i.e. `v1.2.3` where MAJOR.MINOR corresponds to the schema version

-When version needs to be bumped up:
+When version needs to be incremented:

 - MAJOR/MINOR version: when schema is updated change MAJOR and MINOR versions to reflect the schema
 - PATCH version: new network added, existing network entry updated

 ## Releases

-Every PR merge triggers a GitHub action that generates new registry version, formats it, commits, publishes a release and deploys on Cloudflare
+Every PR merge triggers a GitHub action that generates new registry version, formats it, commits, publishes a release and deploys
-4 registry JSON files with the identical contents are published in addition to existing ones (assuming version v1.2.3):
+4 registry JSON files with the identical contents are deployed in addition to existing ones.
+Assuming current version is v1.2.3, the following files with identical content are published:

 - https://graphregistry.pages.dev/TheGraphNetworksRegistry.json
 - https://graphregistry.pages.dev/TheGraphNetworksRegistry_v1_2_3.json